JensRantil/jensrantil.github.io/content/posts/2025-01-16_a-one-on-one-template/index.md

 [removeversion]: https://www.groovypost.com/howto/delete-version-history-in-google-docs/

-But the most important thing is that the document has given my one-on-ones a lean structure and helped me avoid wasting my time.
+But the most important thing is that the document has given my one-on-ones a lean structure and helped us avoid wasting our time in one-on-ones.

 You can [download the template here][template].
 Instructions on how to make a copy of a Google Docs document can be found [here][gcopy].